aramb-dev/create-chrome-ext/templates/react-next/README.md

 ### Important Note on Build Process

-The build process includes custom steps (`next export` and a post-build script) to ensure the Next.js output is compatible with Chrome extensions.
+The build process includes a post-build script to ensure the Next.js output is compatible with Chrome extensions.

 ### Loading the Extension in Chrome